-Long-term incentives are granted to align the executives' financial interests with those of our stockholders and are in the form of RSAs, PSUs and stock options.
-Awards are made on an individual basis and are not granted at any pre-determined time during the year.
+Long-term incentives are granted to align the executives' financial interests with those of our stockholders and are in the form of RSAs, MSUs and stock options.
+Awards are made on an individual basis and are not granted at any pre-determined time during the year, though 2018 awards to the named executive officers were granted in mid-February 2018.
+The CEO's 2018 equity value was set 13% lower than the 2017 grant to recognize the lower stock price and the operator default that occurred during 2017.

 RSAs typically vest ratably over a three- to five-year period and are generally subject to the individual executive officer's continued employment.
-The PSU awards are earned over a four-year performance period, subject to the ability to accelerate earnout if three-year performance is high enough, with the number of shares earned dependent on our total stockholder return ("TSR") over the applicable performance period.
+The MSU awards are earned over a four-year performance period, subject to the ability to accelerate earnout if three-year performance is high enough, with the number of shares earned dependent on our total stockholder return ("TSR") over the applicable performance period.
 The level of long-term incentive compensation is determined by the Compensation Committee based on an evaluation of competitive factors in conjunction with total compensation provided to each individual executive officer.
 The relevant weight given to each of these factors varies from individual to individual.
 We do not have an exact formula for allocating between cash and non-cash compensation, nor do we have a policy for allocating between long-term and currently paid out compensation.

 The grant date of an equity award is typically the date the Compensation Committee approves the equity award.
-The grant date may also be a future date from the date of approval as specified by the board resolution.
+The grant date may also be a future date from the date of approval as specified by the Board resolution.
 In no instances has the grant date been retroactive or prior to the date the Compensation Committee approved the equity award.
 For long-term incentive awards in the form of stock options, the exercise price is the closing price of our company's stock as reported by the NYSE on the grant date.
 The Compensation Committee has not and does not time the granting of equity awards with any favorable or unfavorable news released by us.

-Under the 2015 Equity Participation Plan, awards that may be granted include stock options (incentive or non-qualified), stock appreciation rights, RSAs, PSUs, deferred stock and dividend equivalents.
+Under the 2015 Equity Participation Plan, awards that may be granted include stock options (incentive or non-qualified), stock appreciation rights, RSAs, MSUs, deferred stock and dividend equivalents.
 The 2015 Plan is administered by the Compensation Committee which sets the terms and provisions of the awards granted under the plan.
-Incentive stock options, stock appreciation rights, RSAs, PSUs, deferred stock and dividend equivalents may only be awarded to officers and other full-time employees to promote our long-term performance and specifically, to retain and motivate management to achieve a sustained increase in stockholder value.
-Non-qualified stock options, stock appreciation rights, RSAs, PSUs, deferred stock and dividend equivalents may be awarded to non-employee directors, officers, employees, consultants and other key persons who provide services to us.
+Incentive stock options, stock appreciation rights, RSAs, MSUs, deferred stock and dividend equivalents may only be awarded to officers and other full-time employees to promote our long-term performance and specifically, to retain and motivate management to achieve a sustained increase in stockholder value.
+Non-qualified stock options, stock appreciation rights, RSAs, MSUs, deferred stock and dividend equivalents may be awarded to non-employee directors, officers, employees, consultants and other key persons who provide services to us.